 The Wisconsin Policy Forum

-The Wisconsin Policy Forum has completed and published research during the COVID-19 pandemic.
-The most recent issues published focus on the school finance during the pandemic and how technology is impacting emergency remote learning.
-SWSA appreciates the partnership with the Wisconsin Policy Forum and appreciates the timeliness of their research.
+The Wisconsin Policy Forum has completed and published research during the COVID-19 pandemic (see below).
+In addition, they continue to provide outstanding research in the K12 Education realm.
+SWSA partners extensively with the Wisconsin Policy Forum and appreciates the timeliness of their research.
 We encourage all to review the School Data Tool.

 The Wheeler Report- Series on Public Education and the Impact of COVID-19 (June-July 2020)

 The Wheeler Report is currently working on a series of articles about how the COVID-19 pandemic is impacting children in K-12 education.
 They have interviewed several of the SWSA superintendents to inform their findings.
 SWSA will continue to update this site with additional reports and findings.